themightychris/ace-diff/README.md

 just visualizes that information as line-diffs in the editors.

-### Dependencies
+### NPM Dependencies

-- Ace Editor 1.1.8 or later (probably works on older versions, but I haven't confirmed)
+This branch declares all its dependencies as NPM dependencies or peer-dependencies so that you should just be able to install the main module in your NPM project.

-- google-diff-match-patch (20121119 or later)
+- brace 0.8.0 or later (Ace Editor 1.2.3)
+- diff-match-patch

 ### Demos